PeterCamilleri/CX16/README.md

-# Developments Related to the Commander X 16 Project
+# The Commander X 16 Project

 ## Contents